research

 with Sebastian Fehrler

 Case studies of cartels and recent theory suggest that communication is a key factor for cooperation under imperfect monitoring, where actions can only be observed with noise.
-We present results from a laboratory experiment which show that communication facilitates cooperation by reducing two types of uncertainty.
-Pre-play communication reduces strategic uncertainty, which boosts cooperation at the beginning of an interaction.
+We conduct a laboratory experiment to study how communication affects cooperation under different monitoring structures.
+Pre-play communication reduces strategic uncertainty and facilitates very high cooperation rates at the beginning of an interaction.
 Under perfect monitoring, this is sufficient to reach a high and stable cooperation rate.
 However, repeated communication is important to maintain a high level of cooperation under imperfect monitoring, where players face additional uncertainty about the history of play.

-stratEst is a software package for strategy frequency estimation in the freely available statistical computing environment R (R Core Team 2021).
-The package aims to minimize the start-up costs of performing the modern strategy frequency estimation techniques used in experimental economics.
-The strategy frequency estimation method (Dal Bo, Frechette 2011) models participants’ choices in an economic experiment as a finite mixture of individual decision strategies.
-The parameters of the model describe each strategy’s associated behavior and its frequency in the data.
-The stratEst package provides a convenient and flexible framework for strategy frequency estimation as it allows the user to customize, store and reuse sets of candidate strategies.
-The package contains helpful functions for data processing and simulation, strategy programming, model estimation, parameter tests, model checking, and model selection.
+stratEst is a software package for strategy frequency estimation in the freely available statistical computing environment R (R Development Core Team, 2022).
+The package aims at minimizing the start-up costs of running the modern strategy frequency estimation techniques used in experimental economics.
+Strategy frequency estimation (Stahl and Wilson, 1994; Stahl and Wilson, 1995) models the choices of participants in an economic experiment as a finite-mixture of individual decision strategies.
+The parameters of the model describe the associated behavior of each strategy and its frequency in the data. stratEst provides a convenient and flexible framework for strategy frequency estimation, allowing the user to customize, store and reuse sets of candidate strategies.
+The package includes useful functions for data processing and simulation, strategy programming, model estimation, parameter testing, model checking, and model selection.

 Genetic Modulation of Oxytocin Sensitivity: A Pharmacogenetic Approach